mendix/cf-mendix-buildpack/DEVELOPING.md

 ## Buildpack Structure

-The buildpack features the following directories:
+The buildpack project features the following directories:

 * `bin` : Cloud Foundry buildpack lifecycle scripts, utility scripts and binaries live here
 * `buildpack` : All Python code lives here, this is the home of the main buildpack module.
 Entry points are `stage.py` and `start.py`